 Private hospitalisation and dentistry are the two highest cost threats we face.

-And Genesis Private is the best hospital cover plan to offer these benefits!
+The Genesis Private plan is the best hospital plan to offer these benefits!

 It has cover for: